Dick Williams: San Diego Padres

 Williams was not unemployed for long, however.
 In 1982, he took over the San Diego Padres.
 By 1984, he had guided the Padres to their first NL West Division championship.
 In the NLCS, the NL East champion Chicago Cubs – making their first postseason appearance since 1945 – won Games 1 and 2, but Williams' Padres took the next three games in a miraculous comeback to win the pennant.

 In the World Series, however, San Diego was no match for Sparky Anderson's Detroit Tigers, a team that had won 104 games during the regular season.
-Although the Tigers won the Series in five games, both Williams and Anderson joined Dark, Joe McCarthy, and Yogi Berra as managers who had won pennants in both major leagues (Tony La Russa joined this group in 2004, Jim Leyland followed suit in 2006, followed by Joe Maddon in 2016 and Dusty Baker in 2021).
+Although the Tigers won the Series in five games, both Williams and Anderson joined Dark, Joe McCarthy, and Yogi Berra as managers who had won pennants in both major leagues (Tony La Russa joined this group in 2004, Jim Leyland followed suit in 2006, followed by Joe Maddon in 2016, Dusty Baker in 2021 and Bruce Bochy—a backup catcher on that Padres team—in 2023.)

-The Padres fell to third in 1985, and Williams was let go as manager just before 1986 spring training.
+The Padres fell to third in 1985, and Williams was let go, or resigned, as manager just before 1986 spring training; after the Padres had rejected Williams request for a contract extension beyond 1986.
+It is also said the breaking point between Williams and the team's executive was their request that Williams change his hand picked coaching staff.
 His record with the Padres was 337–311 over four seasons.
-As of 2011, he was the only manager in the team's history without a losing season.
+As of 2025, among Padres managers with two or more years heading the team, he and Bob Melvin are the only managers in the team's history without a losing season.
+(Going into the 2025 season, Mike Shildt has one winning season with the Padres, 93–69.)

 His difficulties with the Padres stemmed from a power struggle with team president Ballard Smith and general manager Jack McKeon.
 Williams was a hire of team owner (and McDonald's restaurant magnate) Ray Kroc, whose health was failing.
 McKeon and Smith (who also happened to be Kroc's son-in-law) were posturing to buy the team and viewed Williams as a threat to their plans.
 With his San Diego tenure at an end, it appeared that Williams' managerial career was finished.

+Padres Hall of Famer Tony Gwynn, who played for Williams from 1982 to 1985, stated, "'I owe Dick a lot....
+The city and the Padres owe him a lot.
+I think a lot of fans bought right into it like the players did, like in ’82, when he first took over, then ’84 when we went to the World Series.'"